Get Help

 Call VictimLink BC: 1-800-563-0808

-They can help you figure out what you need — whether that’s emotional support, legal information, financial help, or just someone to talk to.
+They can help us figure out what we need — whether that’s emotional support, legal information, financial help, or just someone to talk to.

 Quick Reference